AG7GN/kenwood/README.md

 1. Connect a serial cable between the radio's Mini-DIN8 **PC** port and your PC.
 An RT Systems programming cable will work, as will a Kenwood PG-5G cable or equivalent.

-	If using the [DigiRig](https://digirig.net), then connect the *special* serial cable between the radio's Mini-DIN8 **PC** port and the DigiRig's **SERIAL** port.
+	If using the [DigiRig](https://digirig.net)'s SERIAL port for CAT control, then connect the *special* serial cable between the radio's 8-pin MiniDIN **PC** port and the DigiRig's **SERIAL** port.
 This special cable has the RTS pin looped back to the CTS pin on the radio side of the cable.

-	- The script will use the first serial port it finds by default.
+1. The script will use the first serial port it finds by default.
 Override this behavior by using the `-p <port>` argument.

 ## Display the `help` screen